 Essential Elements for a Successful LPN Career

-Completing an LPN program and passing the NCLEX-PN may land you a nursing job, but it takes a bit more to be truly successful in your career.
-And if success is your goal, we can help!
+Completing a Licensed Practical Nurse, or LPN, program and passing the NCLEX-PN may land you a nursing job, but it takes a bit more to be truly successful in your career.
 While there are several elements necessary for a successful LPN career, some of the most important elements are described below.

 Caring and Compassionate Personality

-LPN careers involve a great deal of interaction with patients.
-Many of these patients will be experiencing varying degrees of stress, fear, anxiety and pain.
+A career as an LPN involves a great deal of interaction with patients.
+Many of these patients will be experiencing varying degrees of stress, fear, anxiety, and pain.
 With that said, to be able to gain the trust of your patients and help calm them, you must have a caring and compassionate personality.

 Time Management Skills